jpasini/autounits/README.md

 the dimensions of expressions using these quantities and checks for consistency when performing some operations.

+See `design_notes.md` for discussion on how this library is and could be designed.

 ## Example use

 The code has many unit tests, which can be seen as examples of how to use this.